 Marissa Bercolli runs a local family-owned cafe in the new Harvest Rise Estate, Greenbank.
-Just like the chef Restaldi, Marissa has been impacted by COVID-19 and noticed a considerable drop off in business.
+Like the chef Restaldi, Marissa was impacted by COVID-19 and noticed a considerable drop off in business.

 “We had been open for about a year before the pandemic and were building a consistent customer base with a strong social media presence.
 We were hoping to continue to grow our business”, she says.

 The two C’s: creativity and community

 Despite the instability and uncertainty around her café, Marissa continued to make sure she had a solid social media presence, ensuring she reached out to the local community.

 “[We needed] to let them know we were still open for business under the new restrictions, with all our items able to be taken away.
 We also undertook giveaways to give back to those who have supported us and attempt to continue to drive our business forward”, explains Marissa.